KILR007/roblox.py/README.md

 ### Dev Note
  - *docs is not written yet, the upcomming updates might include breaking code changes, so please consider joining discord support server*
 -  the library is still in beta, bugs may occurs
+- also special thanks to [nsg](https://github.com/nsg-mfd) for helping me in game client